tusharnankani/analysis-2.0/README.md

 #### But here comes the twist!

-Now, I will plot the **Average Message Length of the messages sent by the Top 10 most active users**. _Let''s see the results now!_
+Now, I will plot the **Average Message Length of the messages sent by the Top 10 most active users**. _Let's see the results now!_

 ### _Comparing the top 10 users!_